textileio/community/docs/tutorials/hub/web-app.md

 # Build a Web App using the Hub

-In this tutorial, you'll learn how to generate user tokens so that your app users can leverage your Hub APIs.
-With this token, your users will be able to leverge Thread Services, create and edit Buckets, and use IPFS persistence right from the browser.
+In this tutorial, you'll learn how to generate API credentials that can be shared with with web apps so that app users can leverage the Hub.
+With credentials, your users will be able to access Thread Services, create and edit Buckets, and use IPFS persistence right from the browser.
 You'll build it using a [_user group key_](../hub/app-apis.md) so that every user can use your API while maintaining their own ownership over the data they create.

 ## Getting Started